awsdocs/amazon-s3-developer-guide/doc_source/replication-what-is-isnot-replicated.md

 + Unencrypted objects\.

 + Objects encrypted at rest under Amazon S3 managed keys \(SSE\-S3\) or customer master keys \(CMKs\) stored in AWS Key Management Service \(SSE\-KMS\)\.
 To replicate objects encrypted with CMKs stored in AWS KMS, you must explicitly enable the option\.
 The replicated copy of the object is encrypted using the same type of server\-side encryption that was used for the source object\.
-For more information about server\-side encryption, see [Protecting Data Using Server\-Side Encryption](serv-side-encryption.md)\.
+For more information about server\-side encryption, see [Protecting data using server\-side encryption](serv-side-encryption.md)\.

 + Object metadata\.

 + Only objects in the source bucket for which the bucket owner has permissions to read objects and access control lists \(ACLs\)\.
-For more information about resource ownership, see [Amazon S3 Bucket and Object Ownership](access-control-overview.md#about-resource-owner)\.
+For more information about resource ownership, see [Amazon S3 bucket and object ownership](access-control-overview.md#about-resource-owner)\.

 + Object ACL updates, unless you direct Amazon S3 to change the replica ownership when source and destination buckets aren't owned by the same accounts\.
-For more information, see [Changing the Replica Owner](replication-change-owner.md)\.
+For more information, see [Changing the replica owner](replication-change-owner.md)\.